johnpankowicz/govmetting-testbfg-2/README.md

 # Govmeeting

 Meetings are the heart and soul of democracy.
-They are where people of different opinions present their points of view and listen to the opposing views.
+They are where people of different opinions listen to others and present their points of view.

-In the Athenian Assembly of 500 BC, a quorum of 6,000 of the 43,000 citizens was needed at a government meeting in order to conduct business.
-In 10th century Iceland, the yearly Althing was held in a natural outdoor amphitheater for two weeks.
-Every citizen could attend.
+In the Athenian Assembly of 500 BC, a quorum of 6,000 of the 43,000 citizens was needed to conduct business.
+In the 10th century, the Icelandic Althing was held in a natural outdoor amphitheater and all citizens could attend.

-Today, in a town of 30,000, it is rare to see more than a dozen people at a town council meeting.
+Today it is rare to see more than a dozen attendees at a council meeting in a town of 30,000 people.
 Is this still democracy?
-Staying informed can be very difficult.
-Most meetings don't produce transcripts.
-The minutes are a sanitized  list of topics discussed.
-Some meeings are braodcast.
-But how people have time to watch 2 hours to find what's important to them?

-This software produces transcripts of  meetings, processes them, extracts the information and makes it available in a very user friendly way.
-Shortly after a government meeting you can:
+Some public meetings are broadcast on local TV.
+But a very small percent of people actually watch.
+Sometimes very contentious issues are debated and voted on.
+But there is usually no public record kept of what was said.

+A dozen people at the meeting, including some council members, might speak strongly against some terrible decision.
+But it is easy today for the majority of the council to totally ignore them.
+They know that less than one percent of the voters will ever hear what they said.

+The purpose of this project is to preserve those discussions and make them easily available to all citizens of the community.
+It will do this through a combination of intelligent software and community volunteer effort.

+## Functional overview

+<p>Shortly after a government meeting takes place, you will be able to:
-* Receive a summary of issues discussed via text or email.
+* Receive a summary of issues discussed via text message or email.
+* Optionally receive a full transcript of the meeting via email.

+At any time, you can go online and:
-* Receive notices whenever specific issues are discussed.
+* Sign up to receive a phone alert or email whenever a specific issue is discussed.
-* Go online and see what issues were discussed and exactly what was said and by whom.
+* Use a more powerful tool to browse a specific meeting.</li>
+* Search all past meetings for issues discussed.</li>
+* See all that was said in the past on any specific issue.</li>
-* See exactly what any specific official said in the past on any specific issue.
+* See what any specific official said on any specific issue in all past meetings.
+This is especially helpful at election time.

+For a detailed functional design, see: [Functional Design](https://github.com/govmeeting/govmeeting/wiki/functional-design)

 ## Technical overview

-The Front-end is written in Typescript using Angular 2.
+* Front-end written in Typescript and Angular.

-The Back-end is written in C# using ASP.NET Core and Entity Framework Core.
+* Web server written in C# using ASP.NET Core.
+* SQL database using Entity Framework Core as an ORM.
+* Back-end processing written in C# with .Net Core.

-.NET Core is the open-source version of .NET which runs on Windows, Mac and Linux.
+ASP.NET Core and Entity Framework Core is open-source software which runs on Windows, Mac and Linux.

-For more technical details, see: [System Design](https://github.com/govmeeting/govmeeting/wiki/system-design)
+For a detailed system design, see: [System Design](https://github.com/govmeeting/govmeeting/wiki/system-design)

 ## Quickstart

 ### Visual Studio
   * Opening the "govmeeting.sln" will load all the projects
   * Opening src\Server\WebApp\WebApp.sln will load just the Angular - Asp.Net Core app.

 ### Visual Studio Code

-* Install the extension "Debugger fr Chrome" by Microsoft
+* Install the extension "Debugger for Chrome" by Microsoft
 * Install the extension "C# for Visual Studio Code" by Microsoft

-## Goals

-The goal is to first get the software working for towns and small cities.
-The lessons learned can then be used to implement it for larger city, state or national government entities.
-People throughout the world deal with the same problems.
-The software will be designed to be used anywhere, wherever there is democracy and public access to government meetings.

-For more functional details, see: [Functional Design](https://github.com/govmeeting/govmeeting/wiki/functional-design)

 For a demo of some working code, see:  [govmeeting.org](http://govmeeting.org)